Vegas attack: man arrested in Los Angeles after video shows brutal attack on woman inside Las Vegas elevator - Go Tech Daily

 The surveillance video helped the police identify the suspect as James Moore, 43.
 Moore was arrested by LAPD.
 It was not known how the police located the suspect.

-He is currently awaiting his extradition to Las Vegas for theft of an elderly person and battery by strangulation.
+He is currently awaiting extradition to Nevada for theft of an elderly person and battery by strangulation.

 Copyright © 2020 KABC-TV.
 All rights reserved.